lcvgit/refsdev/docs/compiler/mikroc/ai-pic.md

-# mikroC AI for ARM
+# mikroC AI for PIC

 ## Identification